akilisha/eltoar-mapper/docs/README.md

-## Lightweight data-transfer tools for the jdk
+## Lightweight object properties mapper

 Fast and lightweight mapper for copying properties between data objects.
 The framework is also non-intrusive because it does not require additional implementation of interfaces or extending base classes, and most importantly, it does not use the reflection API.

 Although there are already many different mapping scenarios that have been addressed, there might still be other scenarios that have not yet been contemplated, and for such, please open an issue in GitHub and describe the usage scenario.

 ## Mapping Scenarios